ngntrgduc/Minimal-image-search/README.md

 as I want, so I built one.

 ## How to use?
-When you open the image in the browser, use keyboard shortcut `Alt + Shift + S` (default, you can set a different shortcut)  or right-click on the image and select the `Search image on Google` option.
+When you open the image in the browser, use keyboard shortcut `Alt + Shift + S` (default), or you can set a different shortcut.

 ## Installation
 The extension is available on [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/minimal-image-search/).